ezimir/wikitabletocsv/README.md

 # wikitabletocsv
-Convert tables on wikipedia pages to CSV file
+Convert tables on wikipedia pages to a CSV file.

 ## Other solutions